AckerlyXu/heima/articles/backup/backup-try-azure-backup-in-10-mins.md

 If you have questions, or if there is any feature that you would like to see included, [send us feedback](http://aka.ms/azurebackup_feedback).

 ## Next steps
-- Get more details about [backing up Windows machines](backup-configure-vault.md).
+- Get more details about [backing up Windows machines](./backup-configure-vault.md).
-- Now that you've backed up your files and folders, you can [manage your vaults and servers](backup-azure-manage-windows-server.md).
-- If you need to restore a backup, use this article to [restore files to a Windows machine](backup-azure-restore-windows-server.md).
+- If you need to restore a backup, use this article to [restore files to a Windows machine](./backup-azure-restore-windows-server.md).